yuan-cc/am3_test_documentation/docs/processes_details.md

-# Physics processes details: swichtes and options for speed optimization
+# Physics processes details: List of switches

 ## Switches and options by process